- A strong focus on the convergence of old and new media, including social networking

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Field trips: Module leaders may choose to take students on short field trips.
 Student would be expected to cover the cost of travel to the field trip location.
-Maximum cost £30.
+Indicative cost a maximum of £30.

 Core texts: Core Texts are available from the University Library; however some students prefer to purchase their own copies.
 Core Texts can be bought second hand, or as an ebook which can often reduce this cost.
-Cost approximately £80 per academic year
+Indicative cost £80 per academic year

 Course specific bursaries/scholarships